rajgoel/course-scientific-programming/01-lab/slides.md

 All **Pull Requests** that are merged are eligible for a bonus.
 Depending on the quality and impact, the following may also be eligible:

-- **Pull Requests** that are rejected, e.g., a PR that fixes an issue but is not merged because another approach to fix the issue is taken.
+- **Pull Requests** that are rejected
+  *Example:* A PR that fixes an issue but is not merged because another approach to fix the issue is taken.
+- **Issues**
-- **Issues**, e.g., reporting an issue that ultimately leads to improvements.
+  *Example:* Reporting an issue that ultimately leads to improvements.
+- **Discussions**
-- **Discussions**, e.g., starting or participating in a discussion helping clarify course content.
+  *Example:* Starting or participating in a discussion helping clarify course content.

 ===

+## Project